wnanbei/direwolf/docs/articles/tutorial.md

 It only support `UTF8`, `GBK`, `GB18030`, `Latin1` now.

-Note: Text() will decode content everytime you call it.
+Note: Text() will decode content every time you call it.
 If you want reuse text, you would better store the text in a variable.

 ```go
 text := resp.Text()